 Our programs offer a national set of standards to ensure consistency from coast to coast.
 Both programs are managed under one system and that system has various elements which make the programs effective and credible.
-The On-Farm Food Safety Assurance Program (OFFSAP) has received full Federal-Provincial-Territorial government recognition for effective and consistent implementation of the management system.
+The Raised by a Canadian Farmer On-Farm Food Safety Program has received full Federal-Provincial-Territorial government recognition for effective and consistent implementation of the management system.

 To ensure participation and compliance, farmers are audited annually and the programs have been made mandatory across the country.
 The number of certified farmers has now reached 100% for both programs.